jbaiter/hocrviewer-mirador/README.md

 for the book without the `.html` extension.

 ## Planned Features
-- Search inside the books via [IIIF Search API](http://iiif.io/api/search/0.9/)
-- Search across all books
+- Search across all books (backend done, user interface missing)
 - Edit OCR with a custom `AnnotationEditor` implementation for Mirador
 - Browse books in a paginated view outside of Mirador (which gets overwhelmed with large libraries)